Nuffle-Labs/nffl/docs/docs/operator/setup.md

 In general, you should first set your operator address in `operator_address`, as well as your **Ethereum Holesky** RPC URLs in `eth_rpc_url` and `eth_ws_url`.
-Please double-check that these RPCs have no block bounds for `eth_getLogs` calls and allow event subscriptions.
-We recommend that you either use your own node's RPC or, in terms of providers, use Infura or Quicknode.
+Please double-check that the WS RPC allows event subscriptions.
+We recommend that you either use your own node's RPC or, in terms of providers, use Infura or Quicknode - Public Node unfortunately doesn't support it.

 Finally, set the aggregator server address in `aggregator_server_ip_port_address`.
 You should set this to the address that was sent to you during whitelisting.